Want personalized recommendations?

 Article continues after recommendations

-After completing a phlebotomy training program, you will need to pass a national certification exam, such as the one offered by the American Society of Phlebotomy Technicians (ASPT) or the National Healthcareer Association (NHA).
+To become a phlebotomist in the US, you typically need to complete a phlebotomy training program and obtain certification from a recognized organization, such as the American Society of Phlebotomy Technicians (ASPT) or the National Healthcareer Association (NHA).

 Becoming a phlebotomist in Alaska can be a rewarding career choice, as you'll play a vital role in the healthcare system by collecting and handling blood samples.
 With the right training and certification, you can start your journey towards a fulfilling career as a phlebotomist.